ParthamSolanki/Data-Analyst-Portfolio-Projects/Excel/Documentation.md

 Below are the steps listed to create the whole project.

+## Basic cleaning and data transformation with some useful columns added.

 - **Creating copies of the raw data** - Creating a copy of the original file, or saving as an excel workbook to create multiple sheets within one as csv doesn't support that then creating a copy of the sheet in the workbook and using that without touching the original as say if something goes wrong, I can roll back.
 Doing both, creating a copy of the data as well as creating a copy of the sheet in the excel workbook itself.

 - **Changing formatting of the textual stuff** - If you want to change the formatting of the names and textual stuff and feel like it is not properly formatted (this dataset feels fine when I glossed over it), you can just use UPPER, LOWER or PROPER to formate the stuff in a standardized format.
 You can also remove the additional columns by copying the values over the original column to make the whole sheet look neater.